aficustree/homebridge-alarmdecoder-platform/README.md

-# homebridge-alarmdecoder-sensor
+# homebridge-alarmdecoder-platform
-*NOTE: This project is being reworked to combine with homebridge-alarmdecoder, move to a dynamic platform style construct.
-It will not work in its current form.
-DO NOT USE*

-Homebridge plugin for the alarmdecoder (alarmdecoder.com) interface to Honeywell/DSC Systems.
+Homebridge dynamic platform plugin for the alarmdecoder (alarmdecoder.com) interface to Honeywell/DSC Systems.
 It requires a functioning alarmdecoder-webapp (https://www.alarmdecoder.com/wiki/index.php/AlarmDecoder_WebApp) for the homebridge plugin to contact (via the rest API).
 Please make sure your webapp is updated with the latest alarmdecoder python package.

 This plugin exposes the security system and any configured contact sensors or motion sensors (i.e., the security system's zones) to HomeKit/Homebridge for use in further automations.